Skip to main content

 In GoodVision Video Insights, the license plate recognition feature (ANPR) is available only for traffic camera processings for videos that are stored in GoodVision Vault.
 As ANPR is an extension of the traffic data extraction process, all requirements for the standard processing must be satisfied, as well as further ANPR requirements specified in this document.
 Drone videos can neither fulfill the requirement of readable size of the license plate nor the right angle of the camera.

-Naturally, with a higher resolution of your camera and with higher FPS the quality, readability, and accuracy of your video processing boosts.
+Naturally, with a higher resolution of your camera the quality, readability, and accuracy of your video processing boosts.
 So if you can, go for as high as 4K.
 However, we are aware that not everyone has the possibility to record in 4K resolution.
 There are several issues with ANPR camera setup that can impede its accuracy.
 In this article, we share the tips on how to improve your camera placement, setup, and scene description to increase the ANPR accuracy.

 Requirements table